arturcp/dokku-provisioner/README.md

 # How to use it

-This is a pure ruby project, so you need to have ruby installed in your machine.
+This is a pure ruby project, so you need to have ruby installed on your machine.
 If you don't have it, you can follow [this guide](https://www.ruby-lang.org/en/documentation/installation/) to install it.

 After cloning the project, you need to install the dependencies.
 To do that, run: